-The purpose of special education to provide a free, appropriate public education in the least restrictive environment for special needs students.
+The purpose of special education is to provide a free, appropriate public education (FAPE) in the least restrictive environment (LRE) for students with special needs.
 Special education classes exist to teach each student at his or her ability levels, even if those levels are lower than the student’s current grade level.

 Types of Disabilities: